opentaproject/info/docs/html/_sources/overview/index.rst.txt

 submitted image unless there is intervention by an audit by TA or teacher.
 Several TA’s can share the task of auditing exercises.

-Finally grade sheets showing what students have done, and how many questions have been completed.
+The follwing image show what a *grade sheet* for a student.
+It shows how a student has performed and the number of questions that have been completed.

 .. image:: grade_sheet.png
      :align: center